jewel/clearskies/protocol/core.md

 ```

 If the "get_manifest" request didn't include a "version" field, or the manifest
-version is not current, the peer should respond with the full signed "manifest"
+version is not current, the peer should respond with the full "manifest"
 message, as explained above.

 A peer may elect not to request a manifest, and may also elect to ignore the